 Pineapple Fried Rice

-There’s a misconception that good, restaurant quality fried rice requires cooking at super-high heat.
-While it’s nice to have a strong flame on your stove, it’s absolutely not necessary.
-I’ll show you have to make the best fried rice at home with some simple cooking tips that will guarantee fluffy, light, tasty fried rice — and NOT soggy, goopy or heavy.
+Pineapple Fried Rice only takes minutes to cook, but can easily become a heavy, soggy mess if you just throw all the ingredients into the pan for a stir fry.
+I’ll show you have to make the best pineapple fried rice at home with some simple cooking tips that will guarantee fluffy, light, tasty fried rice — and NOT soggy, goopy or heavy.

 Use leftover rice that’s been refrigerated.
-Freshly cooked, hot rice will not make too-sticky, glue-like texture in your fried rice.
+Freshly cooked, hot rice will result in too-sticky, glue-like texture in your fried rice.
 That’s because hot, cooked rice is already sticky and perfectly cooked.
-Adding this into a wok — with additional ingredients and liquid will turn the rice into mush.
+Adding this into a wok — with additional ingredients and liquid (like soy sauce) will turn the rice into mush.

 Sometimes, I’ll make a batch of rice, then freeze it.
 When I want to make fried rice, I’ll defrost the rice to use (but make sure you don’t heat it through — just defrost until no longer frozen).

-Another important tip with rice – prior to cooking, wet your hands and run your fingers through the rice, separating each grain of rice.
+Here is another important tip – prior to cooking, wet your hands and run your fingers through the cold rice, separating each grain of rice.
 Rice won’t stick as much to wet hands.
 Separating the grains before adding to the wok will make the rice fluffier and lighter.
-Imagine adding a clump of rice into the wok and trying to separate out the clumps with a spatula – too difficult!
+Imagine adding a clump of rice into the wok and trying to separate out the clumps with a spatula – it is too difficult!

-Cook ingredients separately.
-In this recipe, you’ll cook the egg first, then dish out to plate.
+In this recipe for Pineapple Fried Rice, you’ll cook the egg first, then dish out to plate.
 Then, in same pan, cook the chicken.
 A couple minutes later, add the shrimp.
 This is to ensure that each ingredient is perfectly cooked (not over or under cooked) AND that each ingredient maintains their distinct flavor and texture.

 Chicken takes longer to cook than shrimp, and if you cooked them together, the shrimp will be rubbery and tough.

-The egg is cooked separate, because it cooks up so fast – and we’re looking for scrambled egg pieces in the fried rice.
+The egg is cooked separate because we want perfectly scrambled egg pieces in the fried rice.
 If you add the egg into the pan along with other ingredients, the egg will just coat all the ingredients and make them heavy.
 Plus, everything will taste like a mish-mash of ingredients.
 I want my eggs to taste like eggs, and my shrimp to taste like shrimp!

+If you want to use whole pineapple for Pineapple Fried Rice, use the pineapple as a bowl for a presentation.
 Take a look at your pineapple.
 Which side is the flattest?
 The flattest side should be the bottom of the pineapple bowl.
 If your pineapple is roly-poly, then go ahead and make a very thin slice, just to create a flat edge.
-I probably could have sliced mine a little thinner — too thick of a cut and you’ll cut too much flesh.
+I probably could have sliced mine a little thinner — too thick of a cut and you’ll cut too much flesh (and your bowl will leak)

 Reserve half of that pineapple for another use.